ghkaan/BaR-release/README.md

 - compdt - Validation dataset datetime stamp column
 - comprc - Validation dataset result column

+You can use wildcards %PRG%, %LOG%, %ENC% for program, log name, encoding in xxx_par parameters.
 The last 5 options are used to:
 1) Identify validation programs
 2) Locate the validation SAS datasets